iodeOS/ota/README.md

 * {Ad/Malware/Data leak}-blocker: iodé.
 * News: to keep users informed about our developments, as well as a FAQ.
 * Meteo: Geometric Weather.

-## Useful options from other custom ROMs (discontinued since iodéOS 4.3):
-* Smart charging (disables charging when a given level is reached, to protect battery health).
-* Fingerprint vibration toggle.

 # How to flash Shift (SHIFT6mq)